PFTL/website/content/blog/08_intro_to_classes.rst

     2011-11-11

-What you can see in the code above is that you can access class properties before you instantiate anything.
-That is why they are class and not object properties.
-Subtetlies apart, once you change the class property, in the example above the birtday, next time we create an object with that class it will receive the new property.
+What you see in the code above is that you can access class attributes before you instantiate anything.
+That is why they are class and not object attributes.
+Subtleties apart, once you change the class attribute, in the example above, the birthday, next time you create an object with that class, it will receive the new property.
 At the beginning it is hard to understand why it is useful, but one day you will need it and it will save you a lot of time.

 Inheritance
 -----------
-One of the advantages of working with classes in Pythan is that it allows you to use the code from other developers and expand or change its behavior without modifying the original code.
-The best would be to see it in action.
+One of the advantages of working with classes in Python is that it allows you to use the code from other developers and expand or change its behavior without modifying the original code.
+The best idea is to see it in action.
 So far we have a class called ``Person``, which is general but not too useful.
 Let's assume we want to define a new class, called ``Teacher``, that has the same properties as a ``Person`` (i.e., name and birthday) plus it is able to teach a class.
 You can add the following code to the file **person.py**:

 .. code-block:: python